‘Ratchet & Clank’ rifts could have “easily” been done on PS3

 Insomniac Games previously claimed that the portal-travelling mechanic in Ratchet & Clank: Rift Apart “would not have been possible without the Solid State Drive of PlayStation 5.”

-But during a new YouTube video, Burton explains why that’s simply not true.
+But during a new YouTube video (via VGC) Burton explains why that’s simply not true.

 “The way the Rift gameplay was represented before launch was pretty misleading,” he explained.